Milindi-Kodikara/RMIT-READ-BioMed/README.md

 Run the Python program via IDE `python main.py`.

 ## Evaluation
 [Brat-Eval](https://github.com/READ-BioMed/brateval) is the tool we have used for evaluation.

-A summary of the datasets, extracted instances, hallucinated instances, visualisation of analysis, and evaluation analysis is generated in `<RESULT-FOLDER-PATH>/results`.
+A summary of the datasets,
+extracted instances, hallucinated instances, visualisation of results, and performance details will be generated in `<RESULT-FOLDER-PATH>/results` once the program has finished running.